Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 4. Clothing

-In Jiu-Jitsu, it’s common to have different color gis with the belt, indicating the skill level of a fighter.
+In Jiu-Jitsu, it’s common to have different colors on the belt, indicating the skill level of a fighter.

 There’s also a form of no-gi Jiu-Jitsu, which creates a very different competition with much more attention on takedown throw techniques that grip the neck, head, arms, wrists, and ankles.